+David Goldhamer

-David Goldhamer The National Institute of Arthritis and Musculoskeletal and Skin Diseases has awarded Professor David Goldhamer a \$2.2 million, 5-year award to study Satellite cells.
+The National Institute of Arthritis and Musculoskeletal and Skin Diseases has awarded Professor David Goldhamer a \$2.2 million, 5-year award to study Satellite cells.
 Satellite cells are responsible for the marked regenerative capacity of skeletal muscle.
-Although these stem cells were discovered more than 50 years ago, the molecular mechanisms that program satellite cells for muscle differentiation are not completely understood.
-Using unique mouse lines and strategies, the proposed studies will determine the functions of two key myogenic regulatory proteins (MyoD and Myf5) in satellite cell development, myogenic programming and differentiation.
-View complete abstract here.
-MCB Graduate on Finishing School During COVID Isaac V. Faustino '21 (CLAS), BS Major: Molecular and Cell Biology Minor: Ecology and Evolutionary Biology Hometown: New Haven, CT COVID has made me realize how easy it is to take things for granted.
+Although these

+MCB Graduate on Finishing School During COVID

+Isaac V. Faustino '21 (CLAS), BS

+Major: Molecular and Cell Biology

+Minor: Ecology and Evolutionary Biology

+Hometown: New Haven, CT

+COVID has made me realize how easy it is to take things for granted.
 When it felt like the world was ending in March 2020, there were so many things that I was looking forward to later in the semester, but would understandably be cancelled.
 Before, I remember saying "there'll be another time" leading me to put something off when in reality, "another time" isn't promised.

 Isaac Faustino, an MCB major with a minor in ecology and evolutionary biology.
 Courtesy photo.

-If I could time travel before March 2020, I would have spent more time with people knowing that this may be the last time I would see them before we take on adult responsibilities and experience the real world. by Amy Chen Professors Lynes and Graf part of a team that received a multi-institution grant to study syndrome affecting children with Covid 19
+If I could time travel before March 2020, I would have spent more time with people knowing that this may be the last time I would see them before we take on adult responsibilities and experience the real world. by Amy Chen surface plasmon resonance imaging systems that they have developed with Ciencia, Inc. to measure biomarker signatures in serum and saliva, and the Graf group will identify the composition of the microbiome in the saliva of these patients.
+In concert with measures made at the NY Department of Health, Connecticut Children's Hospital, Jackson Laboratory of Genomic Medicine, and NYU, the plan is to use these biomarker signatures both to diagnose and predict the course of MIS-C disease, and to suggest new and effective therapeutic interventions.

+Professors Lynes and Graf part of a team that received a multi-institution grant to study syndrome affecting children with Covid 19

-Michael Lynes Professors Michael Lynes and Joerg Graf are part of a multi-institution grant to develop biomarker signatures for MIS-C (multisystem inflammatory syndrome in children) that can develop in children infected with coronavirus.
-The Lynes research team will use the grating coupled surface plasmon resonance imaging systems that they have developed with Ciencia, Inc. to measure biomarker signatures in serum and saliva, and the Graf group will identify the composition of the microbiome in the saliva of these patients.
-In concert with measures
+Professors Michael Lynes and Joerg Graf are part of a multi-institution grant to develop biomarker signatures for MIS-C (multisystem inflammatory syndrome in children) that can develop in children infected with coronavirus.
+The Lynes research team will use the grating coupled